Software-Aurora-Lab/DoppelTest/docs/source/installation.rst

 4. Start the magic via ``python main_ga.py`` or ``python main_random.py``

-    | You should start seeing 2 Apollo instances being started and the scenario is visualizable via a browser.
+    .. note:: You should start seeing 2 Apollo instances being started and the scenario is visualizable via a browser.
       DoppelTest will provide the URL to visualize each instance in the terminal.